-General Koeniger was commissioned through Officer Training School.
-Following navigator training, he moved to Tinker AFB for an operational tour in AWACS.
-In 1988, he started medical school at the Uniformed Services University of the Health Sciences and four years later moved to Eglin to complete a residency in Family Practice.
-During his final year at Eglin, he served as Chief Resident and earned his flight surgeon wings by completing the Aerospace Medicine Primary Course.
-General Koeniger spent the next nine years overseas in both USAFE and PACAF serving as a Family Physician, Flight Surgeon, Commander, and Chief of Medical Operations.
+Brig.
+Gen. Koeniger was commissioned through Officer Training School.
+Following navigator training, he moved to Tinker Air Force Base for an operational tour in AWACS.
+In 1988, he started medical school at the Uniformed Services University of the Health Sciences and four years later, moved to Eglin AFB, Florida to complete a residency in Family Practice.
+During his final year at Eglin AFB, he served as Chief Resident and earned his Flight Surgeon Badge by completing the Aerospace Medicine Primary Course.
+Brig.
+Gen. Koeniger spent the next nine years overseas in both U.S. Air Forces in Europe-Air Forces Africa and Pacific Air Forces serving as a Family Physician, Flight Surgeon, Commander and Chief of Medical Operations.
 He then moved to Washington, D.C., as the Medical Consultant to the President of the National Defense University before attending National War College.
-Following graduation, General Koeniger moved to Air Staff where he worked first as the Medical Operations Panel Chair and then as the Deputy Assistant Surgeon General, Strategic Medical Plans and Programs.
+Following graduation, Brig.
+Gen. Koeniger moved to Air Staff where he worked first as the Medical Operations Panel Chair and then as the Deputy Assistant Surgeon General, Strategic Medical Plans and Programs.
 He has commanded the 86th Aerospace Medical Squadron, the 380th Expeditionary Medical Group and the 332th Expeditionary Medical Group.

-General Koeniger has extensive wartime and humanitarian relief operational experience.
-He supported operations in the Balkans by deploying to Tirane, Albania, as the Air Transportable Clinic Chief in support of Operation SHINING HOPE.
-He is a two-time deployed Group Commander serving at both Al Dhafra AB, UAE, and at Joint Base Balad, Iraq, in support of Iraqi Freedom.
+Brig.
+Gen. Koeniger has extensive wartime and humanitarian relief operational experience.
+He supported operations in the Balkans by deploying to Tirane, Albania, as the Air Transportable Clinic Chief in support of Operation Shining Hope.
+He is a two-time deployed Group Commander serving at both Al Dhafra AB, United Arab Emirates and at Joint Base Balad, Iraq, in support of Iraqi Freedom.
 He is a Senior Flight Surgeon and Navigator with over 2,100 flying hours, including more than 100 combat hours.

-1982 Bachelor of Science degree, Biochemistry, Louisiana State University, Baton Rouge
+1982 Bachelor of Science, Biochemistry, Louisiana State University, Baton Rouge

-1992 Doctor of Medicine degree, Uniformed Services University of the Health Sciences, Bethesda, Md.
+1992 Doctor of Medicine, Uniformed Services University Health Services, Bethesda, Md.

-1994 Aerospace Medicine Primary Course, Brooks AFB, Texas
+1994 Aerospace Medicine Primary Course, Brooks Air Force Base, Texas

-1999 Air Command and Staff College, by correspondence
+1999 Air Command and Staff College, Maxwell AFB, Ala., by correspondence

-2006 Master of Science, National Security Strategy, National War College, Fort McNair, Washington, D.C.
+2006 Master of Science, National Security Strategy, National War College, Fort Lesley J. McNair, Washington, D.C.

 2007 Interagency Institute for Federal Health Care Executives, Washington, D.C.